RedAngel121/NytePack/README.md

 6. Player travel will be with large scale projects such as Planes/Trains/Stargates/Rockets and not on person items like jetpacks (apoth excluded)

 # More Immediate Settings and Changes
-- [x] Upgraded Terrain Generation
-- [x] Upgraded Ore Generation
+- [x] Upgraded Terrain Generation and Ore Generation
-- [x] Adapted Ore Generation from different mods and Dims
+- [x] Adapted Ore Generation from all different mods
 - [x] Vein Mining Enchant configs to determine its effects on hunger and durability
+- [ ] Immersive Aircraft Recipe Integration with alternative tech mods
+- [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
 - [ ] "Ore Factories" will have different ways of processing ore per type:
   - Initial layout will be one raw chunk of ore in a furnace makes a nugget
   - 1 raw chunk in create mixer with water makes 1-3 nuggets